-- Review any delays in project start-up and implementation, identify the causes and examine if they have been resolved. - Are work-planning processes results-based?
+- Review any delays in project start-up and implementation, identify the causes and examine if they have been resolved. - Review the extent to which adaptive management has been undertaken effectively on the project? - Are work-planning processes results-based?
 If not, suggest ways to re-orientate work planning to focus on results? - Examine the use of the project's results framework/ logframe as a management tool and review any changes made to it since project start.